ikathegreat/GreatGreenGarden/README.md

 # GreatGreenGarden

 ## Slugs
-- Cover the bottom of a pie pan or small tray with beer and leave out near affected plants
+- Cover the bottom of a pie pan or small tray with beer and leave out near affected plants.

 ## Tomatos
 - Tickle (or use an electric toothbrush on) almost bloomed flowers to encourage pollination.

+## Rhubarb
+- Requires lots of organic matter for growth.